Q. What is Raise the Region?

 Q. How much of my donation goes to the nonprofit?

 FCFP retains a 2% gift for the costs of the giving day event and to support its mission.
-GiveGab retains a 3% campaign management fee from all donations, capped at $20 per donation.
+GiveGab retains a 3% campaign management fee from all donations.
 Credit Card processing fees are an additional 2.2% + $0.30 for all major credit cards (Visa, MasterCard, American Express, and Discover).